coral-streaming/coral/docs/Actors-FilterActor.md

 (received JSON is emitted when filter applies) or exclude (received JSON is emitted when the filter doesn't apply).

 ## Creating a FilterActor
-The creation JSON of the filter actor (see [Coral Actor](/actors/overview/)) has `type: "filter"`.
+The FilterActor has `type: "filter"`.
 The `params` value is a JSON array with at least one filter.
 Each filter is a JSON object with the following fields:

 field  | type |    | description
 :----- | :---- | :--- | :------------